Learning Against Distributional Uncertainty: On the Trade-off Between Robustness and Specificity: Examples Satisfying The Conditions in Theorem

 is satisfied $\Po$-almost surely. \item Every element in $\cal H$ is a finite linear combination of other $\Po$-square-integrable functions; that is,

-This type of $\cal H$ is popular in machine learning, for example, when the hypothesis class $\cal H$ is a reproducing kernel Hilbert space (RKHS). \item The function class $\cal H$ is a Vapnik--Chervonenkis (VC) class; that is, the VC index of $\cal H$ is finite. \end{enumerate} \item Condition C6) holds if , for example, one of the following is satisfied: \begin{enumerate}[a)] \item There exists a $\Po$-square-integrable function $m(\rv \xi)$ such that
+This type of $\cal H$ is popular in machine learning, for example, when the hypothesis class $\cal H$ is a well-designed reproducing kernel Hilbert space. \item The function class $\cal H$ is a Vapnik--Chervonenkis (VC) class; that is, the VC index of $\cal H$ is finite. \end{enumerate}

+Condition C6) holds if, for example, one of the following is satisfied: \begin{enumerate}[a)] \item There exists a $\Po$-square-integrable function $m(\rv \xi)$ such that

 is satisfied $\Po$-almost surely.